Water Safety for Pets: What Every Pet Parent Needs to Know

 When Water Fun Took a Scary Turn

 Indy is a playful, happy-go-lucky dog who loves chasing water from the hose in her backyard.
-Her family had noticed she tended to drink a lot while playing and would occasionally vomit up a bit of water afterward.
-But one afternoon, things felt… off.
+Her family had noticed she often swallowed quite a bit of water during play and would occasionally vomit afterward.
+One afternoon, though, something was different.

 What Is Water Intoxication?